MicrosoftDocs/sql-docs/docs/t-sql/functions/last-value-transact-sql.md

 IGNORE NULLS - Ignore null values in the dataset when computing the last value over a partition.

-RESPECT NULLS - Respect null values in the dataset when computing last value over a partition.
+RESPECT NULLS - Respect null values in the dataset when computing last value over a partition. `RESPECT NULLS` is the default behavior if a NULLS option is not specified.

 For more information on this argument in [!INCLUDE[ssazurede-md](../../includes/ssazurede-md.md)], see [Imputing missing values](/azure/azure-sql-edge/imputing-missing-values/).